kuznetsov-radio/gximagecomputing/tests/README.md

 scripts/install_dataset.sh
 ```

-By default, the Python tests and shell example wrappers will look for extracted fixtures under:
+By default, the Python tests and workflow wrappers will look for extracted fixtures under:

 ```text
 ../pyGXrender-test-data/raw